 Your mental health can be dry, and there is no place to have water.
 When you're feeling like your mental desert has no destination or oasis, you can sometimes feel like you should just succumb to the heat and let fate take care of you.
 A counselor based in Lancaster can be able to help you get out of the desert and into an oasis.

 Lancaster is in the Mojave Desert, where life is beautiful, but challenging.
 If you feel like you're trapped in a mental desert, someone can help you.
 Speak to a counselor today and see how they will be able to improve your mental state and add some water to your desert.

-I am licensed in California and Missouri with 9 years of professional work experience.
-I have experience in helping clients with stress and anxiety, lgbt-related issues, relationship issues, & motivation, self esteem, and confidence.
-I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
+I am licensed in California with 20 years of professional work experience.
+I have experience in helping clients with relationship issues, trauma and abuse, coping with grief and loss, & motivation, self esteem, and confidence.
+I believe in treating everyone with respect, sensitivity, and compassion.
+I will tailor our dialog and treatment plan to meet your unique and specific needs.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey. www.livingwithfinesse.com
+I am here to support & empower you in that journey.

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Lancaster area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Lancaster due to a higher cost of living.